wilsonmar/wilsonmar.github.io/_posts/2019-03-01-lightsail.md

    ### Lightsail's online SSH doesn't work

-1. Click the orange "Connect using SSH" for a new browser window to open up.
+1. For a new browser window to open up, on the Home screen click the icon under the instance name or, if you've click the instance name, click the orange "Connect using SSH"

    PROTIP: On a Mac, rotate among browser windows by holding down keyboard command then  pressing the "back-tick" key at the upper-right corner of the keyboard.